-The bg2407x is a family of integrated Li-lon battery linear chargers with system power path management functionality targeted at space-constrained portable applications.
+The BQ2407x series of devices are integrated Li-lon linear chargers and system power path management devices targeted at space-limited portable applications.
 The devices operate from either a USB port or an AC adapter and support charge currents up to 1.5 A. The input voltage range with input overvoltage protection supports unregulated adapters.
-The USB input current limit accuracy and start up sequence allow the bq2407x to meet USB-IF inrush current specifications.
-Additionally, the input dynamic power management (VIN-DPM) prevents system crashes because of incorrectly configured USB sources and maximizes the power available from the adapter.
+The USB input current limit accuracy and start up sequence allow the BQ2407x to meet USB- IF inrush current specifications.
+Additionally, the input dynamic power management (VIN-DPM) prevents the charger from crashing incorrectly configured USB sources.

-bq2407x The features dynamic power management (DPPM) that powers the system while simultaneously and independently charging the battery.
+The BQ2407x features dynamic power path management (DPPM) that powers the system while simultaneously and independently charging the battery.
 The DPPM circuit reduces the charge current when the input current limit causes the system output to fall to the DPPM threshold; thus, supplying the system load at all times while monitoring the charge current separately.
 This feature reduces the number of charge and discharge cycles on the battery, allows for proper charge termination and enables the system to run with a defective or absent battery pack.

-Device Information(1)
+Device Information

-PART NUMBER PACKAGE BODY SIZE (NOM)
+PART NUMBER (1) PACKAGE BODY SIZE (NOM)

-bq24076 \/OFN (46) 2 00 mm 2 00 mm
+BQ24072

+BQ24073

-bq24078 VQFN (16) 3.00 mm × 3.00 mm
+BQ24074 VQFN (16) 3.00 mm × 3.00 mm × 3.00 mm

+BQ24075

+BQ24079

-(1) For all available packages, see the orderable addendum at the end of the data sheet.
+For all available packages, see the orderable addendum at the end of the data sheet.